Team

 Vanessa Duranti

-Graduated in in Archaeology in the Sapienza - Università di Roma, she collaborates in Sapienza - Università di Roma at the project "Atlas of ancient Latium".
-She is responsable for the geodatabase in ArchGis environment, for the archive, management and queries of the graphic and dalphanumeric metadata related to the regions of ancient Latium.
-She is also principal investigator of the indepth analysis of the territories of Antium, Ostia and Ficana.
+Graduated in Archaeology from the Sapienza - Università di Roma, Vanessa collaborates to the project "Atlas of ancient Latium".
+She is responsable for the geodatabase in ArcGis environment, for the archive, management and queries of the graphic and alphanumeric metadata related to the regions of ancient Latium.
+She is also the principal investigator of the in-depth analysis of the territories of Antium, Ostia and Ficana.

 Within the project, she patiently helps us on the management of problems in GIS.